You can breathe new life into it

 1. Clear Storage Space

 If your Mac’s memory is almost full, it begins to slow down.
-The reason is because the OS doesn’t have the necessary space to perform the operations it needs.
+The reason is that the OS doesn’t have the necessary space to perform the operations it needs.
 Move files you no longer need to an external drive or delete them from your Mac.

-Remember to empty the Trash Bin after you have deleted the files, otherwise they will remain there for 30 days and continue to slow down your machine.
+Remember to empty the Trash Bin after you have deleted the files, otherwise, they will remain there for 30 days and continue to slow down your machine.
 It’s a good idea to keep at least 5 GB of storage space available on your machine to prevent slowdowns.

 Not sure how much storage remains?
 Click the Apple symbol in the top right and choose About This Mac and then click the Storage tab to see exactly how much space you have left.
 Click Manage to see a breakdown of your drive and what sections use the most memory.

 It might sound silly, but restarting a computer shuts down all programs and applications in the background.
 If you don’t restart your Mac on a regular basis (and you fail to shut down applications) you might find that programs run in the background you aren’t aware of.

 By restarting your system, you shut down all of these applications and free up RAM that can be put to use elsewhere.
 While you don’t have to shut down every day, it’s a good idea to at least perform a full restart once every three or four days to speed up your Mac.